egorskb/AI_CopyPaste/README.md

 ## Customization
 You can customize the script's behavior by modifying the following variables and parameters in settings menu:

-- API: Set the OpenAI API to get access for ChatGPT
+- API: Set the OpenAI API to get access for ChatGPT (you need to have an [API-key](https://platform.openai.com/account/api-keys))
 - temperature: Adjust the randomness of the AI-generated response.
 - max_tokens: Set the maximum length of the AI-generated response.